The Most Helpful Postpartum Tips For Dads

 Once your baby is born, life changes.
 It doesn’t mean you can’t have a life outside of fatherhood or that you have to cut everyone out of your life, but you should start to practice setting healthy boundaries with those you love.

-9. Read a baby book or two
+9. Read a Baby Book or Two

 It can be easy for dad to feel like he has no idea what to do with baby when they’re just…hangnin’ out!